Met Office warns fog could delay flights and increase travel time

 The Met Office expects fog to become increasingly widespread through Wednesday evening and overnight into Thursday morning (January 11).

-The forecast warns drivers and commuters journey times could increase as well as a chance of delays to flights from Gatwick and Heathrow airports .
+The forecast warns drivers and commuters journey times could increase as well as a chance of delays to flights from Gatwick and Heathrow airports.

 The Met Office's chief forecaster's assessment states: "Fog patches are likely to form during the early part of Wednesday evening, becoming more widespread overnight with the visibility falling below 100 metres in places.